SourceGD/riverappbistry/docs/source/dev_guide/projects_management.rst

 Each screen has its own object in the project configuration file.
 The ``steps_done`` allows the application to know where the user stopped the last time he worked on the project.

+Also, the root directory has a definitions.py, which acts as a .env file, containing the project data skeleton to check if files have good format, the projects steps to know where the user is and some paths.

 For each screen we will develop what means each field of the current screen section.

 How does the projects management screen works